-For reasons unknown, our actual charter was not delivered until later than our dispensation and so the official date thereon is January 23, 1852 and so we have celebrated this as our anniversary ever since.
+For reasons unknown, our actual charter was not delivered until later than our dispensation and so the official date thereon is January 23, 1852.
+Thus, we have celebrated this as our anniversary ever since.
 The names signed to our charter are below and those for whom we have information can be clicked so you can learn more about them.

 Lamenton W. Cato(early Harris County Judge)